bahrus/trans-render/README.md

     },
 ```

 "*" is a match for all css elements.
-What this is saying is "for any element regardless of css-matching characteristics, continue processing its first child (Select => querySelector).
+What this is saying is "for any element regardless of css-matching characteristics, continue processing its first child (Select => querySelector('*')).
 This, combined with the default setting to match all the next siblings means that, for a "sparse" template with very few pockets of dynamic data, you will be doing a lot more processing than needed, as every single HTMLElement node will be checked for a match.
 But for initial, pre-optimization work, this transform rule can be a convenient way to get things done more quickly.

-At this point, only a synchronous workflow is provided (exceeding when piercing into ShadowDOM).
+At this point, only a synchronous workflow is provided (except when piercing into ShadowDOM).

 ## Conditional Display

-If a matching node returns a boolean value of false, the node is removed.
-For example:
+If a matching node returns a boolean value of *false*, the node is removed.
+For example [TODO:  simpler example]:

 ```TypeScript
 ...